 6. Promote Social Identity Theories and Habits of Mind: Teach students about social identity theories and encourage habits of mind that emphasise self-awareness, empathy, and resilience.
 These concepts help students understand themselves and others better, reducing conflicts and promoting a harmonious classroom.

 7. Use Effective Classroom Management Techniques: Apply consistent and fair classroom management techniques to address inappropriate behaviours.
-Clear rules and expectations, along with positive reinforcement, create a structured environment that supports pupil progress and reduces disruptions.
+Clear rules and expectations, along with positive reinforcement, create a structured environment that supports learner progress and reduces disruptions.

 Frequently Asked Questions